How To Market A Book Online In Three Easy Steps

 Share your blog posts on Twitter at regular intervals, and they will bring people to your blog.

-If you are really keen and have a little technical ability, there are many ways you can automate your blog to share your articles and book promotion pages to social media.
+If you are keen and have a little technical ability, there are many ways you can automate your blog to share your articles and book promotion pages on social media.

 You can search with a hashtag to do this.
 Look for #amreading or #booklover, or you can do a user search for people who might have an avid reader in their profile.